sding11/ObjChangeVR/README.md

 python method/method.py
 ```

 For each trajectory, a `results.csv` file is provided.
-This file records the final generated answer (`GeneratedAnswer`), the intermediate intermediate answers produced during reasoning (`Sub_Answers`), and the indices of retrieved frames used to generate the answer (`RetrievedIndices`).
+This file records the final generated answer (`GeneratedAnswer`), the intermediate answers produced during reasoning (`Sub_Answers`), and the indices of retrieved frames used to generate the answer (`RetrievedIndices`).

 ## Evaluation